- Instructions for Form 1098 - Introductory Material

 Enter points paid on the purchase of the payer of record's principal residence.
 For an explanation of reportable points, see Reportable points, earlier.

-If the address of the property securing the mortgage is the same as the payer’s/borrower’s mailing address, you can either complete the checkbox in box 7, or complete box 8 (see the box 8 instructions, following).
-If the address of the property securing the mortgage is not the same as the payer’s/borrower’s mailing address, complete box 8.
-If the property securing the mortgage does not have an address, complete box 9.
+If the address of the property securing the mortgage is the same as the payer’s/borrower’s mailing address, either check the box or leave the box blank and complete box 8.
+If the address or description of the property securing the mortgage is not the same as the payer’s/borrower’s mailing address, complete box 8.

 If the address of the property securing the mortgage is not the same as the payer’s/borrower’s mailing address, or you did not complete box 7, enter the street address (including the apartment number) of the property securing the mortgage.
 Immediately below the street address, enter the city or town; state or province; country; and ZIP or foreign postal code of the property securing the mortgage.